-- A dangerous goods accident is as defined in Annex I. For this purpose serious injury is as defined in Regulation (EU) No 996/2010 of the European Parliament and of the Council. - 2.
+- A dangerous goods accident is as defined in AMC1.SPO.GEN.150(e) For this purpose serious injury is as defined in MCAR Part SPA and MCAR Part Dangerous goods - 2.
 The initial report should be dispatched unless exceptional circumstances prevent this.
-This occurrence report form, duly completed, should be sent as soon as possible, even if all the information is not available. - Copies of all relevant documents and any photographs should be attached to this report. - 4.
+This occurrence report form, duly completed, should be sent as soon as possible, even if all the information is not available. - 3.
+Copies of all relevant documents and any photographs should be attached to this report. - 4.
 Any further information, or any information not included in the initial report, should be sent as soon as possible to the authorities identified in SPO.GEN.150(e). - 5.
 Providing it is safe to do so, all dangerous goods, packaging, documents, etc. relating to the occurrence should be retained until after the initial report has been sent to the authorities identified in SPO.GEN.150(e), and they have indicated whether or not these should continue to be retained.